JeffersonLab/epics2web/README.md

 {error: <error-reason>}
 ```

-Note: You can optionally provide a parameter named "n" (the value can be anything) and it will be treated like "caget -n", which results in enum type PVs returning the numeric value instead of the string label.
+**Note**: You can optionally provide a parameter named "n" (the value can be anything) and it will be treated like "caget -n", which results in enum type PVs returning the numeric value instead of the string label.

 ### Monitor